Much more than just oil & gas

 GIF does not seek to hedge its market or currency exposures.

-A consideration of environmental, social and governance (ESG) aspects forms part of the adviser’s investment research process.
+A consideration of ESG aspects forms part of the adviser’s investment research process.
 The adviser acknowledges that there is room for improvement in all these areas and the additional risk associated with any failings in these areas is factored into investment decisions.
 Things are said to be improving; independent non-executive directors are more commonplace but not mandated, for example.
 Attitudes towards greater female participation in the economy are changing too.

 With respect to the environment, the region’s hydrocarbon extraction is clearly a significant contributor to climate change.
-These countries are well aware of this and, ahead of the 2021 United Nations Climate Change Conference (COP 26), net zero emissions commitments were made by countries such as the UAE (2050), Saudi Arabia (2060), and Bahrain (2060).
+These countries are well aware of this and, ahead of COP 26, net zero commitments were made by countries such as the UAE (2050), Saudi Arabia (2060), and Bahrain (2060).
 Qatar is aiming for a 25% reduction in greenhouse gas emissions by 2030.

 At the end of March 2022, GIF had 23 holdings.